ooni/probe-cli/internal/tutorial/measurex/chapter04/README.md

 	})
 ```

+Regarding the TLS config, in particular,
-The three fields above are the files you should always set
+the three fields above are the files you should always set
 in a TLS config when doing handshakes manually.
 The `ServerName`
 field forces the SNI, the NextProtos field forces the ALPN,
 and the `RootCAs` field is overridden so that we use the